-Area Responsibilities General Understand the philosophy and objectives of ARPHS and set goals for practice within this framework.
-Work in a manner that demonstrates an awareness of and sensitivity to cultural diversity and the impact that may have on health goals unique to the communities served by ARPHS.
+Area Responsibilities General Understand the philosophy and objectives of NPHS and set goals for practice within this framework.
+Work in a manner that demonstrates an awareness of and sensitivity to cultural diversity and the impact that may have on health goals unique to the communities served by NPHS.
 This requires an understanding of Māori health goals and working in accordance with the principles of the Treaty of Waitangi.
 It also requires an understanding of the different health needs of other minority ethnic groups, including needs that may be specific to Pacific Island and Asian peoples.
-Work closely with members of the multidisciplinary team in provision of assessments for patients, at ARPHS.
+Work closely with members of the multidisciplinary team in provision of assessments for patients, at NPHS.
 Develop, and implement management plans for patients in collaboration with other members of the multidisciplinary team.
 Undertake diagnostic and treatment procedures.
 Monitor and review management plans in accordance with changes in the clinical condition of patients.
 Maintain a high standard of communication with patients, patients' families and whānau.
 Maintain a high standard of communication with hospital and community health professionals and other staff.
 Inform named supervisor of the status of patients especially if there is an unexpected event.
 Attend scheduled multidisciplinary team review rounds, medical team and departmental meetings.
+Present at NPHS Medical Journal Club once during the attachment Work on an allocated project/projects.
+This work will vary according to current demands.
+This may include research reviews, clinical pathways and disease specific assignments.
+Closely supervised by an SMO, NPHS will attempt to align this work with the house officers interests.
 Administration Maintain a satisfactory standard of documentation in the files of patients.
 All prescriptions and notes are to be signed, with a printed name legibly recorded.
 Participate in research and audit as agreed with training supervisor.
 Provide a report of their experience to the their employing DHB on completion of the placement.